hmxmilohax/rock-band-3-deluxe/building.md

 > ![Changing Branch](dependencies/media/building/gitbranch.webp)
 3. Verify the repository cloned correctly by checking the file structure.
 > ![Repo Folder](dependencies/media/building/repofolder.webp)
-4. Make any changes then [[build]](#Building) Rock Band 3 Deluxe to see if it works.
+4. Make any changes then [[build]](#-building) Rock Band 3 Deluxe to see if it works.
 > ![Commit](dependencies/media/building/gitbranch.webp)
-5. When you've verified your changes work, push your changes and [[open a pull request]](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop) to send your changes back to the main repository.
+5. When you've verified your changes work, push your changes and open a pull request to send your changes back to the main repository.
 > ![Pull Request](dependencies/media/building/ghpullrequest.webp)
 <br/>

 # 🚧 Building
 > [!CAUTION]
-> While you can build a Wii version, we only use it for [[debugging purposes]](#Debugging) nowadays and offer no support for casual Wii play.
+> While you can build a Wii version, we only use it for [[debugging purposes]](#-debugging) nowadays and offer no support for casual Wii play.

 ## Windows
 1. Navigate to `scripts` if you're on Windows.